- Scope and complexity of the IT infrastructure

 - IT support team staffing and skills

-For businesses considering outsourced IT support, costs can range from $80 to $150 per user per month, offering a potentially more cost-effective solution compared to maintaining an in-house IT team (NTiva).
+- End user experience and satisfaction For businesses considering outsourced IT support, costs can range from $80 to $150 per user per month, offering a potentially more cost-effective solution compared to maintaining an in-house IT team (NTiva).
 Managed Service Providers (MSPs) provide various service models, from ad-hoc support to comprehensive ongoing service contracts, which can be tailored to meet different organizational needs.
+By carefully evaluating each of these areas and their impact on overall IT support costs, organizations can make informed decisions about how to allocate their technology budgets and identify opportunities for cost optimization.
+This may involve strategies such as:

 - Standardizing hardware and software platforms